 Basse Californie

-The leafy residential area of Basse Californie or Lower California is located uphill from the Pointe Croisette peninsula and offers a delightful panorama stretching from the Cap d’Antibes in the east to the Esterel Massif in the west.
+Staying here gives you a serene retreat within walking distance of the beach, while still being close enough to enjoy Cannes’ glamour.
+Basse Californie also offers a delightful panorama stretching from the Cap d’Antibes in the east to the Esterel Massif in the west.

 Conclusion: Californie is the best area to stay in Cannes for panoramic views, a local experience, family stays, and long stays with day trips to other French Riviera destinations.